postsharp/Metalama.Documentation/content/conceptual/sdk/custom-metrics.md

 ### Step 1.
 Create the projects in the solution

-Create the scaffolding as described in <xref:sdk-scaffolding>.
+Start by creating the scaffolding as described in <xref:sdk-scaffolding>.

 ### Step 2.
 Create the metric public API

-In the public project, create a `struct` that implements the <xref:Metalama.Framework.Metrics.IMetric`1> generic interface, where the type parameter is the type of declaration to which the metric applies (e.g. `IMethod` or `IField`).
-Your metric `struct` can implement several generic instances of the <xref:Metalama.Framework.Metrics.IMetric`1> interface at the same time.
+In the public project, create a `struct` that implements the <xref:Metalama.Framework.Metrics.IMetric`1> generic interface.
+The type parameter should be the type of declaration to which the metric applies (e.g., `IMethod` or `IField`).
+Note that your metric `struct` can implement several generic instances of the <xref:Metalama.Framework.Metrics.IMetric`1> interface simultaneously.

-Your metric `struct` will typically have at least one public property.
-Additionally, it will have internal members to update the values, which will be used by the metric implementation.
+Typically, your metric `struct` will have at least one public property.
+It will also have internal members to update the values, which will be utilized by the metric implementation.

 #### Example

-The following example is a single-value metric.
+The following example demonstrates a single-value metric.

 ```cs
 public struct SyntaxNodeNumberMetric : IMetric<IMethodBase>, IMetric<INamedType>, IMetric<INamespace>, IMetric<ICompilation>